datasciencewithr/datascience-box/docs/index.md

 ## Acknowledements {.unnumbered}

-Much of these materials have been adapted from [Data Science in a Box](https://https://datasciencebox.org/), by Mine Çetinkaya-Rundel under the Creative Commons Attribution Share Alike 4.0 International.
+Most of these materials have been adapted from [Data Science in a Box](https://https://datasciencebox.org/), by Mine Çetinkaya-Rundel under the Creative Commons Attribution Share Alike 4.0 International.